Removing junk food ads makes a difference in London

 They found that average weekly purchases showed a reduction of 26g in saturated fat and 80g in sugar.
 The drop in energy of 1,000 kcal is equivalent to buying about 385 kcals (1610 kJ) per person per week less of unhealthy foods.
 That could have a real impact on the health of the population.

-And its encouraging to hear this policy has created interest across the country with, most recently, Bristol – the first council outside London — announcing a policy to restrict the marketing of food and drink products high in fat, sugar and/or salt on council-owned spaces, assets, and events.
+And its encouraging to hear this policy has created interest across the country with other places, including Bristol – the first council outside London — announcing a policy to restrict the marketing of food and drink products high in fat, sugar and/or salt on council-owned spaces, assets, and events.

 What we can do here in Australia